-- The Confederation shall support the promotion of performance sport for talented young athletes and of elite sport. - For this it takes in particular the following measures: - a.
+The Confederation shall support the promotion of performance sport for talented young athletes and of elite sport.

+For this it takes in particular the following measures:

+- a.
 It shall provide services to help elite sports athletes improve their performance. - b.
-It promotes the basic and continuing education and training of trainers. - c.3 It shall give elite sports athletes the opportunity to develop their performance levels and compete in events while on compulsory or voluntary military or civil defence service; it shall also give members of the armed forces and civil defence personnel who work with elite sports athletes or in elite sport as coaches, support staff or officials to do such work while on compulsory or voluntary military or civil defence service. - The Confederation may promote options that make it possible to balance sport and education.
+It promotes the basic and continuing education and training of trainers. - c.
+It shall create opportunities for elite sports athletes and members of the armed forces who work with elite sports athletes as coaches, support staff or officials to work on developing the athletes' performance levels and on competing in events while on compulsory or voluntary military service.

+The Confederation may promote options that make it possible to balance sport and education.